 Should you scuba dive with a hangover or should you wait?

-What should you do if you wake up with a hangover and you’re booked to go scuba diving?
+What should you do if you wake up with a hangover, but you’re booked to go scuba diving?
 Do you dive any way, or do you sit it out?

 There are many decompression sickness risk factors you should take into account, which include the number and depths of previous dives, your personal fitness and level of obesity, smoking cigarettes, vapes and other drugs, plus dehydration and alcohol.